Bill Adams poem – a sailor’s prayer

 I wants the long slow sing-song of the wave,

-The murmurous old sea, the gleamin’ star, Above me.
-When time of purgatory is over
+The murmurous old sea, the gleamin’ star, above me.

 An’ I have lain long sleepin’ in the deep